mages-g/ADHD-RAG-Smartbot/README.md

 ## Example Questions

-- "What are the symptoms of diabetes?"
+- "Why am I so distracted after coffee?"
-- "How is pneumonia diagnosed?"
+- "How to manage my time more efficiently?"
-- "What treatments are available for migraines?"
+- "What are best principles to follow to finish my work?"
-- "What are the side effects of ibuprofen?"
+- "What executive function am I missing?"

 ## Limitations

 - The chatbot can only answer based on the information in the PDF files you provide
-- It is designed for informational purposes only and should not replace professional medical advice
+- It is designed for informational purposes only and should not replace professional psychiatric advice
 - Response quality depends on the quality and coverage of the source documents
 - The system requires Ollama to be installed and running on your machine
 - While the LLM and processing run locally, Pinecone is a cloud service that stores your vector embeddings

 ## Future Improvements

-- Integration with medical knowledge graphs
+- Integration with psychiatric knowledge graphs
 - Support for multi-modal inputs (images, lab results)
 - User feedback loop for answer quality improvement
-- Expanded medical document corpus
+- Expanded psychiatric document corpus
 - Option for fully local vector database (like Chroma or FAISS) instead of Pinecone